PrachiKulkarni30/FreshersBatch-July21/README.txt

-This folder contents all the assignments.
+This folder contents some assignments.